knix-microfunctions/knix/TriggersFrontend/README.md

 Send a `POST` request to: `http://[trigger_frontend_host]:[port]/create_trigger` with the following json body:
 ```
 {
-  "type": "amqp" or "timer",
+  "trigger_type": "amqp" or "timer",
-  // id is a knix management provided unique string to identify the trigger
+  // trigger_id is a knix management provided globally unique string to identify the trigger
-  "id": "<string>",
+  "trigger_id": "<string>",
+  // trigger_name_user is a knix user provided name for this trigger.
+Will be included in each event
+  "trigger_name": "<string>"
   // trigger_info is an object containing type specific information on how to subscribe to the queue
   "trigger_info": {
     ...
   }
-  // workflows is a list of workflows associated with this trigger
-  "workflows": [
-    {
-      // url of the workflow
-      "workflow_url": "<string>",
-      // workflow developer provided unique string to be included in each workflow invocation
-      "tag": "<string>"
-    }
-    ...
-  ]
 }
 ```